Meadowbank Homestead - Awaroa

-Come home to a traditional Kiwi welcome with pre-dinner drinks and snacks while your hosts prepare dinner.
+Your guides and hosts will help you design a day as adventurous or relaxing as you wish.
+Then, come home to a traditional Kiwi welcome with pre-dinner drinks and snacks while your hosts prepare dinner.
 Share a fascinating living history as the triumphs and tragedies of the original European settlement of the region unfolds through the personal stories of the Wilson family's ancestors.
-After a hot shower in your ensuite room, be lulled to sleep by the tides and then awake to birdsong and breakfast overlooking the gardens by the sea.
+After a hot shower in your ensuite room, be lulled to sleep by the tides and then awake to birdsong and breakfast served with views overlooking the gardens by the sea.

 History comes alive:

 In 1884 William Hadfield built a home for his wife, Adele and children.
 He built on the best site in Awaroa Bay and they named their home Meadowbank.
 One hundred and ten years later, his great granddaughter, Lynette Wilson, and her family built a replica homestead on the same site, including all modern conveniences.
 The house is filled with stories, photos and memories of their lives as they attempted to settle in the remote Awaroa inlet.

 There are older memories at Awaroa, the shadows of Maori who camped and fished along these shores, of the first European sailors who made a welcome landfall, and of the sawyers and boatbuilders who explored the valleys looking for timber.
 As the tides go in and out, so people have come and gone from the inlet, each one adding to the story.

 Haere mai ra, e te manuhiri tuarangi - welcome to all our guests